 The biggest mistake people make in crafting their packs is over-estimating their load-carrying ability.

 For most of us, our 18th birthday is nothing but a speck in the rear-view mirror.
 Our clothes have inexplicably shrunk in the laundry.
 We may have picked up ailments or disabilities along the way that we have to contend with.
-Carrying sixty or eighty pounds on a five mile hike over even ideal terrain just isn’t in the cards.
+Carrying 60 or 80 pounds on a five-mile hike over even ideal terrain just isn’t in the cards.

 When in the field, remember that ounces feel like pounds, and pounds equal pain.

-Carrying a gun and ammunition in a pack will quickly add a lot of pain to a hike, especially for those in poor physical shape.
-What’s more, the handgun you’ll want to have probably should be concealed about your person so it can be readily deployed if needed.
-Don’t bury your gat under your Goretex and other gear.
+Carrying a gun and ammunition in a pack will quickly add a lot of pain when bugging out, especially for those in poor physical shape.
+What’s more, the concealed carry handgun you’ll want to have probably should be about your person so it can be readily deployed if needed.
+Don’t bury your gat under your Gore-Tex and other gear.

 Water is heavy.
-If you live in regions with plenty of surface water, consider relying on water filtration over carrying your own.
-Filtration options range from something as easy and accessible as a Sawyer water filter (available at most Walmarts) to a more traditional hiking water filtration unit from Katadyn or MSR.
+If you live in regions with plenty of surface water, consider relying on water filtration over carrying your own in a bug-out situation.
+Filtration options range from something as easy and accessible as a Sawyer water filter (available at most Walmarts) to a more traditional hiking water-filtration unit from Katadyn or MSR.

 I’ve seen my share of these get-home bags over the years.
 What’s more, I’ve made more than a couple myself.
-Back when I had more hair and less experience, my first bug-out gear barely fit in a large A.L.I.C.E. field pack.
+Back when I had more hair and less experience, my first prepping attempt barely fit in a large A.L.I.C.E. field pack (which is a 3,800-cubic-inch bag).
 Upon finishing it, I looked in awe at all the stuff I’d managed to stuff inside.
 “This is great!”
 I thought to myself proudly.
 Then I picked it up, and that aluminum frame creaked and groaned.
 So did I.

 Working diligently, I pruned it down to 38 pounds and got it — barely — into a medium A.L.I.C.E. pack.
 From there, it gathered dust.
-Fast forward twenty years when I couldn’t walk through a Super Walmart buying groceries without needing a nap afterwards.
-I put that pack on and couldn’t walk a hundred yards without needing a break.
+Fast forward 20 years when I couldn’t walk through a Super Walmart buying groceries without needing a nap afterwards.
+I put that pack on and couldn’t walk 100 yards without needing a break.
 My legs burned by the time I’d made it back home.